navikt/eessi-pensjon-saksbehandling-api/README.md

 EESSI Pensjon Frontend API
 ===============================

-This is the web application's API module for the EESSI Pensjon, dveloped in Kotlin.
+This is the web application's API module for the EESSI Pensjon, dveloped in Kotlin

 ## INSTALL